rrenomeron/ublue-tr/README.md

   systemctl reboot
   ```

 The `latest` tag will automatically point to the latest build.
-That build will still always use
-the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next
-major version.

-If you want to try Fedora 40, use ``ublue-tr-40`` as the image name.
+If you want to try Fedora 40, use ``ublue-tr-canary`` as the image name.
 Eventually this will
-become the regular image, once I determine Fedora 40 is stable enough and I've confident in the
+become the regular image, once I determine Fedora 40 is stable enough and I'm confident in the
 upgrade experience.

 ## Installing via ISO